MarshallAsbury/admera/README.md

 You are a programmer working for a renowned genetics company.
 The company's main service is providing NGS to clients, where clients send biological samples to the company and the company sends back sequencing data.

 The demand for the company's NGS service is growing rapidly and prioritizing projects has become difficult.
 Until now, the NGS team in the lab has been sequencing samples first come first serve.
 As in, samples are sequenced in the order the lab receives them.
 However, this is not efficient.
 Some samples that arrive sooner may have a delivery date that's way into the future.
-Other samples received after, may be due incredibly soon.
+Other samples may be due immediately after lab receives them.

 The NGS team and project management have attempted to remedy this by frequently communicating over email.
 However, with the large sample volume this form of communication has become infeasible.
 To combat this, the company has asked its team of programmers to automate the organizing and prioritizing of client samples.

-The lab has been gracious enough to provide a basic visualization of the lab's workflow.

- ILL MAKE THIS LATER SORRY
-sample (direction 1) --> sample (direction 2 FOR DIFFERENT SERVICE) --> PQ step in middle --> different service is to test future proofing
+The lab has also expressed if this is successful, they would like to apply this priority program to other services the lab provides which have different ways of priortizing samples.

 ## Question